ascheben/evotracer_machina/README.md

 Now we can run the pipeline with MACHINA.

-`./run_pipeline.sh --infile data/asv_stat.csv --tree data/tree_all_clones.newick --scripts ./scripts/ --prefix myprefix`
+`./run_pipeline.sh --infile data/asv_stat.csv --tree data/tree_all_clones.newick --scripts ./scripts/ --prefix myprefix --primary-tissue prostate --cutoff 50`

+Only a single tissue can be designated as the primary tumor source tissue.
+The cutoff value determines how many labels (unique sequence variant and tissue combinations) a clonal populations has to have to be analysed using the faster "OLD" machina algorithm.

 ## Outputs
 The key outputs are the files shown below.